The Modern Marketing Portfolio: 4 Strategies and Examples

 There are a few ways marketers can create walkthroughs:

 • The Live Landing Page: Instead of a static image, link directly to a live URL.
-This allows visitors to click through, experience the user flow, and read your copy in its intended environment.
+This allows visitors to experience the user flow, and read your copy in its intended environment.
 Pro Tip: Regularly check that the page is still active.
 A broken link undermines your authority and reflects poorly on your attention to detail.

 3. The Bionic Portfolio: Your AI-Powered “Choose Your Own Adventure”

-How It Works: Simple Logic, Real-World Outcomes
+How It Works: Simple Logic, Practical Outcomes

-Building this interactive experience is surprisingly achievable.
+Building this interactive portfolio experience is surprisingly achievable.
 The technology behind it is conditional logic, a simple set of "if-then" rules you define:

 • Example Rule:

-• IF a visitor clicks "I need an end-to-end marketing strategist,"
+• IF a visitor clicks, "I need an end-to-end marketing strategist,"

 • THEN

-• the chatbot shows case studies tagged with #Content_Marketing_ROI and #Lead_Generation.
+• The chatbot shows case studies tagged with #Content_Marketing_ROI and #Lead_Generation.

 • Behind the Scenes: Simply categorize your portfolio projects with tags like #Email_Nurture_Sequences, #SEO_Strategy, or #Customer_Churn_Reduction.
-When a visitor indicates they are a potential client with a specific problem, your pre-built logic directs them to the content you've tagged with the precise case case study.
+When a visitor indicates they are a potential client with a specific problem, your pre-built logic directs them to the content you've tagged with the precise case study.

 Essential Tools: You don't need to be a developer.
 Free tools like Typeform and Landbot or low-cost solutions like Tidio are designed for marketers to build these conversational flows easily.